rajesh-1918/chatbot/README.md

 screenshot showing conversation while booking tickets

-## steps involved in creating chatbot
+## steps involved in creating a chatbot
 ###Step 1: Creating an agent
-I have created an agent called movieBooking, which is used to handle conversation with your end-users.
+I have created an agent called movie Booking, which is used to conversations with your end users.

 ![image](https://user-images.githubusercontent.com/99713423/196046461-2e323e44-b92c-4636-8aac-d095c623e622.png)

 Step 3: Defining Entities
-Entities can be fields, data, or text describing just about anything — a time, place, person, item, number, etc. Using natural language processing (NLP), chatbots can extract entities from entries that users type in in order to turn around accurate recommendations and answers.
+Entities can be fields, data, or text describing just about anything — a time, place, person, item, number, etc. Using natural language processing (NLP), chatbots can extract entities from entries that users type in order to turn around accurate recommendations and answers.

 Step 4: Intents
 Intent refers to the goal that customer has in mind when typing in a question or comment.
 While entity refers to the modifier the customer uses to describe their issue, intent is what they really mean.